Skip to main content

 After binding the assistant in a page, you can subscribe to node execution events.
 For subscription methods, see Subscribing to Node Execution Events in Pages

-For AI Agent nodes, if tools are used during Agent execution, workspace events will also be triggered before and after tool calls.
+For AI Agent nodes, if tools are used during Agent execution, page events will also be triggered before and after tool calls.
 The prerequisite is that the Agent needs to enable tool trigger events.

 Tool call events carry parameters of dictionary (JitDict) type with the following attributes: